-Join us every month as we explore how specific connection practices (to people and nature) can help a group culture transition toward more resilience and well-being.
+Each month we explore how different connection practices, to people and nature, can help a group culture build resilience and well-being.

-Hosted by Root Cuthbertson, and guest facilitators, each webinar explores a different Village Building topic (like mentoring, eldering, regenerative design, leadership, exploring the past, working together, peace building).
+Hosted by Root Cuthbertson and guest facilitators, each webinar explores a different Village Building topic -like mentoring, eldering, regenerative design, leadership, exploring the past, working together, and peace building.

 These webinars are open to everyone, no experience necessary.